Goats milk for dogs can be a nice treat for your dog, if they enjoy the taste.

 Goat’s milk comes from domestic goats.

-There are thought to be more than 300 distinct breeds of domestic goat around the world, but the all belong to the same species – Capra aegagrus hircus.
+There are thought to be more than 300 distinct breeds of domestic goat around the world.
+But they all belong to the same species – Capra aegagrus hircus.

 Of course, all other goat species produce milk for their young too.